uPortal-Attic/uportal-home/docs/apereo-incubation.md

 #### a.
 Version control

-Using GitHub repositories.

-Next actions:

-+ Move GitHub repositories to a non-UW-Madison-specific organizational context.
-(Intended for Q3 2017).
+Using GitHub repositories in `uPortal-Project` context.

 #### b.
 Issue tracking